Last Updated on June 13, 2026 by Bibhu Ranjan Mund, MPH

 Adolescent safety is not only to avoid the danger, but to create an enabling environment where the young generation may feel secure, supported and blessed.

 As per the report of World Health Organization (2022), it shows that early awareness and timely intervention may reduce the long-term impact of violence and injuries.
+The main point is that the prevention needn’t always require complicated solutions.

 So, start with the simple steps like: